Manuel Margot Player Props: Rays vs. Royals

 - The pitching staff for the Royals has a collective 8.5 K/9, which ranks 20th in the league.

-- The Royals have a 5.19 team ERA that ranks 28th across all MLB pitching staffs.
+- The Royals have a 5.18 team ERA that ranks 28th across all league pitching staffs.

-- The Royals rank 19th in baseball in home runs allowed (89 total, 1.2 per game).
+- The Royals rank 18th in baseball in home runs surrendered (90 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.